 Though it may seem logical that people should recover when they slip and fall because of an owner’s negligence, proving liability in such cases may be more challenging than one might think.
 You cannot simply point the blame at someone and expect to recover; instead, your attorney must present evidence of negligence in order for a party to be found liable.
 For example, accident reports, pictures, and other documents regarding the state of the property are useful evidence, as are testimonial accounts of people who witnessed the slip and fall.
 Each individual case will utilize different kinds of evidence and your attorney can identify that evidence for you.

 Contact a Coweta County personal injury attorney for a free consultation

 If you have suffered injury in a slip and fall accident, you do not want to risk losing your case because you did not hire an experienced slip and fall attorney to represent you.
-The attorneys at the Law Offices of Shane Smith work hard to provide the highest quality of representation so that you can receive the maximum amount of compensation.
+The attorneys at Shane Smith Law work hard to provide the highest quality of representation so that you can receive the maximum amount of compensation.
 Call our office today at (770) 487-8999 to schedule your free consultation and discuss a possible case.